 Steel Dynamics (STLD) Gains As Market Dips: What You Should Know

-Heading into today, shares of the steel producer and metals recycler had lost 12.03% over the past month, lagging the Basic Materials sector's loss of 6.35% and the S&P 500's loss of 1.36% in that time.
+Coming into today, shares of the steel producer and metals recycler had lost 12.7% in the past month.
+In that same time, the Basic Materials sector lost 6.73%, while the S&P 500 lost 3.58%.

 STLD will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $4.48, up 778.43% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.96 billion, up 112.6% from the prior-year quarter.
+In that report, analysts expect STLD to post earnings of $4.48 per share.
+This would mark year-over-year growth of 778.43%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.96 billion, up 112.6% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for STLD.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for STLD should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.2% higher.
-STLD is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 6.2% higher.
+STLD is currently sporting a Zacks Rank of #1 (Strong Buy).

 The Steel - Producers industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 28, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.